Sbagni/sqlalchemy_assignment/README.md

 * Randomly chose a start date and end date for trip where vacation range was approximately 3-15 days total.

-* Used SQLAlchemy `create_engine` to connect to your sqlite database.
+* Used SQLAlchemy `create_engine` to connect with sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect tables into classes and saved a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+* Designed a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.
+* Selected only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Loaded the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+* Sorted the DataFrame values by `date`.

 * Plot the results using the DataFrame `plot` method.